ADVISORY -TAPE REPLAY-USA-BIDEN/ARRIVAL-TIME APPROX-

 End: 16 Aug 2021 18:00 GMT

 WASHINGTON, DC, USA - U.S. President Biden returns to the White House after a long weekend at Camp David.
-Monitoring for remarks about Afghansitan security.
+Monitoring for remarks about Afghanistan security.

 Restrictions: